 Miguel is a Professor at the University of Lisbon Law School and at the European University in Lisbon, where he lectures in the fields of Competition Law, EU Law, Economic Law and Introduction to Economics.
 He has a PhD from the University of Lisbon, and an LL.M from the College of Europe.

 Miguel is a practicing lawyer with extensive experience in competition consultancy and litigation (including the first antitrust consumer class action in Portugal).
 He is co-Director of the Portuguese Competition & Regulation Journal, and a Board member of the Portuguese Competition Observatory, of the European Institute and of the Economic, Financial and Tax Law Institute of the University of Lisbon Law School.

 Miguel has over 80 papers published in legal journals and 5 monographs, including the recently published “The EU Antitrust Damages Directive: Transposition in the Member States” (Oxford University Press), and “Market Definition in EU Competition Law” (Edward Elgar).

 Prof. Maria José Azar-Baud

 Marie-José is an expert on collective redress in comparative law.
-She is an Associate Professor at Paris-Saclay University, and also lectures in Panthéon-Sorbonne University, Versailles Saint-Quentin University and ESCP Europe Business School, in the fields of Consumer law, Distribution law, International Contracts and Comparative law.
+She is a Lecturer at Paris-Saclay University and also teaches at several national and international universities in the field of consumer and distribution law, international contracts, and comparative procedural law.

-Maria started her career as an attorney-at-law and has extensive experience in practicing collective litigation and the negotiation of collective out-of court agreements on behalf of registered consumer associations in Argentina.
+Maria José began her career as a lawyer and has extensive experience in the practice of collective actions and the negotiation of amicable collective settlements on behalf of consumer associations in Argentina.

 The Supervisory Board